uwcartlab/20_g575_Covid-19/README.md

 #### **Lo-Fi Wireframes**

 **Design 1**

-Cover Page.
-Includes titles (overall/chapter), brief introduction, etc. The background chapter and Conclusion chapter have the similar layouts.
+Cover Page (Intro).
+It includes the title and the brief introduction.
+The background chapter have the similar layouts.
 ![Requirements Document](lofi1.png?raw=true "lofi1")

 **Design 2**

-Chapter: China’s story (US’s story layout is similar).
-Events on the map will be presented by a popup callout.
-Detail information about the events will appear in the Event Panel.
-Click on the event legend to turn on/off the event layer overlaying on the map.
+Chapter: China’s story – Wuhan 23 Days.
+Story Panel will show the story.
+Cases will be represented at the city level (story starts with Wuhan City) at the beginning and at the province level at the end (zoomed out) with proportional symbol.
 ![Requirements Document](lofi2.png?raw=true "lofi2")

 **Design 3**

-Chapter: China’s story (US’s story layout is similar).
-Click on the Case Statistics panel (confirmed, suspected, death, recovered, etc.) to set different symbolization for different cases on the map.
-Hover over a region on the map to show the cases in this region.
+Chapter: China’s story – Wuhan 23 Days.
+Scroll on the story panel to read the full story and change the date.
+The map will automatically change its view (by zoom/pan) to match the events in the story.
+The exponential chart will be updated over time.
 ![Requirements Document](lofi3.png?raw=true "lofi3")

 **Design 4**
-Chapter: China’s story (US’s story layout is similar).
-Click on or Scroll via the timeline to change the date and see the cases and events every time stamps, as well as see how the epidemic changes overall.
+Chapter: US’s story – United States: A Nation in “Lockdown”.
+Click on the chapter name on the chapter menu to switch between different chapters.
 ![Requirements Document](lofi4.png?raw=true "lofi4")

 **Design 5**
-Chapter: Worldwide.
-Users can explore the world map (Pan/Zoom/Retrieve, etc.) in this chapter to get a bigger picture of the current Covid-19 pandemic worldwide (Rank/Compare).
-Currently we plan to put the data of China US and some European countries such as Italy on the map.
+Chapter: Latest Situation.
+Users can explore the map (2-level Pan/Zoom, and Retrieve) in this chapter to get a bigger picture of the Covid-19 pandemic in China and the US today.
+Currently we plan to put the state/province-level data of China US on the map.
+Click on a proportional symbol to show the current information of cases (confirmed, death, etc.) in this area.
+Users can compare the cases between different areas.
 ![Requirements Document](lofi5.png?raw=true "lofi5")

 **Design 6**
-About and Export.
+About.
 Users click the About button and see an About information dialogue (closable).
-Users click the Export button and see an Export information dialogue (closable).
-The layouts are similar.
 ![Requirements Document](lofi6.png?raw=true "lofi6")